Château de Randan

 The Château de Randan was a former royal domain in the French town on Randan in the department of Puy-de-Dôme.

 The châtellenie of Randan is first recorded in the 12th century and the castle in the 13th century.
 It was rebuilt under Francis I of France and the châtellenie promoted to a dukedom in 1661.
-It was acquired in 1821 by Princess Adélaïde of Orléans, sister of Louis Philippe II.
+It was acquired in 1821 by Princess Adélaïde of Orléans, sister of Louis Philippe I.

 The ruins have been listed as an official national monument since February 21, 2001.